oppia/oppia-web-developer-docs/Get-help.md

 #### How to ask a setup question

+> **Note**
-**Note**: If you are stuck at Step X, we will assume all previous steps through X-1 were successful for you.
+> If you are stuck at Step X, we will assume all previous steps through X-1 were successful for you.
 In case there were any previously failed steps, kindly mention those too with their error logs.

 Please follow the template given below (mark x inside checkboxes to tick them) for creating a GitHub Discussions.